znewman01/iacr-dl/README.md

+# This should be obsolete due to the new eprint.iacr.org rewrite!

 `iacr-dl` is a package for accessing the Cryptology ePrint Archive.

 The ePrint Archive is run by the International Association for Cryptologic